Ableton Live vs Logic Pro – Which Is Better? (2023)

 Key Differences Between Ableton Live and Logic Pro

-- Ableton Live has versions for both Mac and Windows, Logic Pro is made by Apple and is restricted to Mac.
+• Ableton Live has versions for both Mac and Windows; Logic Pro is made by Apple and is restricted to Mac.

-- Ableton Live has a powerful grid-based live performance view (called the session view), which in my opinion, is still much better than Logic Pro’s relatively new loop view.
+• Ableton Live has a powerful grid-based live performance view (called the session view), which, in my opinion, is still much better than Logic Pro’s relatively new loop view.

-- When it comes to external plugins, Logic Pro only supports the AU plugin format, whereas Ableton Live supports VST2 and VST3 formats for all versions, as well as supporting AU format when used on Mac.
+• Regarding external plugins, Logic Pro only supports the AU plugin format, whereas Ableton Live supports VST2 and VST3 formats for all versions, as well as supporting AU format when used on Mac.

-- Both Logic Pro and Ableton Live have fantastic stock plugins (synths, effects, MIDI stock plugins, etc).
+• Both Logic Pro and Ableton Live have fantastic stock plugins (synths, effects, MIDI stock plugins, etc.).
 Both are extremely powerful, but if we’re splitting hairs about the included stock plugins and samples, Logic Pro excels in mixing and creating organic-sounding music, while Ableton Live excels at sound design and creating electronic-based music.

-- Logic Pro has been a go-to for those making film scores because of its vast library and professional quality mixing and mastering tools.
+• Logic Pro has been a go-to for those making film scores because of its vast library and professional quality mixing and mastering tools.

 Prices